szilagyipeter99/embeddedsystems/README.md

 2. Name the project according to the example

-3. Select 'esp32c6' as the target
+3. Select 'esp32c6' as the target and choose the appropriate serial port

 4. Modify or create the files in the base project according to the example folder